In this article

 Best Overall Dog Car Crates

-After researching, testing and reviewing tons of dog car crates, I’ve highlighted my favourites here to help narrow down your search for the ideal car crate for your dog.
+After researching, testing and reviewing tons of dog car crates, we’ve highlighted our top choices to help narrow down your search for the ideal car crate for your dog.

-I’ve reviewed them as honestly as possible, pointing out any weaknesses I found, as well as highlighting what I like about each one.
+At thepetjourney.com we review products as honestly as possible, highlighting any weaknesses found, as well as why we like each one.

 Gunner Kennel G1 Dog Car Crate